mca91/ITEWR_DC_Course/chapter4.md

 $$ Y\_i=\beta + \epsilon\_i, $$

-that is a regression of some variable $Y$ solely on a constant or, put differently: the only regressor is a vector of ones
+that is a regression of observations $i=1,\dots,n$ of some variable $Y$ solely on a constant or, put differently: the only regressor is a vector of ones

 $$\mathbf{X} = (1 \dots 1)'.$$